myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ### Obtain your Cayenne API Key

 Before you can use the Cayenne API you will need to obtain your **App Key** and **App Password**.
-In order for your custom application to successfully connect with Cayenne you will need to provide these keys when using the various Cayenne API function calls.
+In order for your custom application to successfully connect with Cayenne you will need to provide these keys when using the Cayenne API.

 *TIP: For more information how these keys are used, see the [Authentication section](#cayenne-api-http-api-reference-using-the-http-api-authenticating) of the HTTP API documentation.*

-To obtain your keys, log into your account and select the **Create App** link.
-Cayenne will create your API keys and display them on the screen that appears.
+To obtain your keys, log into your account and select **Create App**.
+The *App Credentials* page that appears contains your keys.
+Copy & paste the **App Key** and **App Password** into your code.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170515085608/Cayenne-dashboard-Create-App.png" width="660" height="380" alt="Create App example"><br/><br/></p>